-- The proposed development implements the Guiding Principles of the Community Planning Permit By-law; - ii.
-The proposed development implements the complete community requirements and conforms to and maintains the general intent of the Burlington Official Plan: - iii.
+- The proposed development implements the Guiding Principles of the Community Planning Permit By-law; - The proposed development implements the complete community requirements and conforms to and maintains the general intent of the Burlington Official Plan; - iii.
 The proposed development does not result in significant off-site adverse effect of negative impacts, or any potential significant off-site adverse effects or negative impacts can be mitigated to the satisfaction of the City and/or Region; - iv.
 The proposed development demonstrates consideration for provincial, regional and municipal guidelines and has regard for technical studies that have been completed; and, - v.
 The proposed development is consistent with provincial policy, legislation, regulations and standards, as amended. - h) The Community Planning Permit By-law establishes permitted uses and discretionary uses subject to criteria identified in the Community Planning Permit By-law and may also allow, as a discretionary use, any use not specifically listed as a permitted use, provided that the proposed use is same as or similar to the uses permitted under the Community Planning Permit By-law, would have no negative impact on adjoining properties, and would maintain the intent, objectives and policies of this Plan and the criteria set out in the Community Planning Permit By-law.

 - i) The Community Planning Permit By-law may outline provisions for issuing a Community Planning Permit for the extension or enlargement of a non-conforming use, building or structure as a discretionary use, provided the proposal conforms with the intent, objectives, and policies of this Plan and the criteria set out in the Community Planning Permit By-law. - j) Where existing Site Plan Agreements are already registered on a property, those agreements may be amended as long as such amendments comply with the applicable provisions of the Community Planning Permit By-law. - k) The Community Planning Permit By-law may allow for variations to a development standard as specified in the Community Planning Permit By-law, subject to the criteria outlined in 12.1.14(3)g) of this Plan. - I) Any proposal for a use which is not listed as a permitted or discretionary use subject to criteria in the Community Planning Permit By-law, or a proposed amendment to the boundary of a precinct shall require an amendment to the Community Planning Permit By-law and may also require an amendment to this Plan.
 An application to amend a Community Planning Permit By-law shall be supported by a comprehensive planning rationale, details of public engagement, and applicable supporting studies and conformity to the Burlington Official Plan.
-The scope of the information or material required for the amendment shall be determined as part of the pre-consultation process. - m) Council may delegate to staff, a Committee, or a body appointed by Council the authority to approve or issue Community Planning Permit applications and Community Planning Permits for development which meet or vary from the development standards of the Community Planning Permit By-law through a Class 1 and Class 2 Community Planning Permit application as set out in the By-law.
-The delegated authority shall be limited to development which meet the City's goals, objectives, and policies for the Major Transit Station Areas and the Community Planning Permit System as provided in this Plan, and the goals, objectives, principles, variation limits and criteria, and other provisions as applicable in the Community Planning Permit By-law.
+The scope of the information or material required for the amendment shall be determined as part of the pre-consultation process. - m) Where a Community Planning Permit By-law has been enacted, Council may delegate to staff, a Committee, or a body appointed by Council the the authority to approval approve or issuance issue of Community Planning Permit applications and Community Planning Permits for development which meet or vary from the development standards of the Community Planning Permit By-law through a Class 1 and Class 2 Community Planning Permit application as set out in the By-law.
+Limits The delegated authority on and criteria for such delegation shall be established in the Community Planning Permit By-law limited to development which meet the City's goals, objectives, and policies for the Major Transit Station Areas and the Community Planning Permit System as provided in this Plan, and the goals, objectives, principles, variation limits and criteria, and other provisions as applicable in the Community Planning Permit By-law.